rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

     ]
 ```

-If the `theme` value is omitted, it is implied to be `default`.
+If the `theme` value is omitted, it is implied to be using the SVG's fallback values, included in
+the SVG itself as data attributes.
 To learn more about themes, see the
 [THEMEADD](../interactions/themeadd.md) interaction.

 If the resource is Media, the `base` property is absent.
 Media `src` should be a URI like an IPFS